 Suggestive findings include

-These findings are typical before and after EBV infection.
-A bone marrow biopsy can help confirm HLH.
+These findings are typical before and after Epstein-Barr virus infection.
+A bone marrow biopsy can help confirm hemophagocytic lymphohistiocytosis.

 In survivors, laboratory and imaging tests are done yearly to check for lymphoma and anemia.